saurabhjaykar1603/link-tree/README.md

 ### Running the Application

-To run the development server, execute the following command:
+To run the development server and site execute the following command:

 ```bash
 npm run dev